 Setting itself aside from the rest of the small SUV market, the Cherokee is eye-catching, with generous levels of equipment and decent selection of engine choices.
 In a bid to establish the Jeep name properly within the UK and Europe, this model has been designed to appeal to motorists here.
+Speak to one of our account managers today if you think Jeep Cherokee leasing be just what you're looking for.

 Its chassis is more car-like and, in diesel form anyway, its off road credentials are less pronounced, though there’s still a clever Selec-Terrain traction control system to offer more capability than most rivals can provide.
 This won’t be a car for everyone but it’s a different, welcome contender if you’re looking for a RAV4-class compact SUV or shopping at the upper end of the Qashqai-class family-sized Crossover segment.